gvwilson/sensibleadventures/nardica/nardica.md

 close and dropped to the deck, sheltering her with his body as something hauled itself over the stern railing.

 "N-n-no need for p-p-panic, citizen."
-The Marine hauled herself onto the ship, icy water gushing out between the gaps between the armor plates of her exoskeleton.
+The Marine hauled herself onto the ship.
+Icy water gushed out between the gaps between the armor plates of her exoskeleton.

 Her visor snapped up.
-It was Honesty!

-She looked blankly at Iffy and Wales, then at the two Marines beside the plasma gun.
-"I require medical assistance," she said calmly, and then topped over.
+Honesty looked blankly at Iffy and Wales, then at the two Marines beside the plasma gun.
+"I require medical assistance," she said calmly, and toppled over in a pool of seawater and blood.

+"Honesty!"
+Iffy scrambled across the deck to her friend.
+"Honesty, wake up!
+Please, please, wake up!"

+Strong hands pulled her away.
+"No!" she screamed, wrestling futilely to free herself from Wales' grip.

+"Let them help her!" he yelled in her ear as one of the Marines crouched beside Honesty and began unlocking her armor.

+The plasma gun spun and flared again, sending another drone tumbling into the sea.
+There were too many of them, Iffy realized as two more whined overhead.
+The drones, the jellyfish bombs: they didn't stand a chance unless---

+"Let go of me!" she yelled at Wales.
+"I have to get to my cabin!"

+He hesitated a moment, then released his grip.
+She twisted past him and sprinted toward the bow.